eic/epic-prod/docs/RECO/22.11.2/index.md

                 45to135deg , Sub-directory or File Count:48
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:332
-                3to50deg , Sub-directory or File Count:98
-                45to135deg , Sub-directory or File Count:86
             1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:96
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:46
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:46
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:46
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:764
-                3to50deg , Sub-directory or File Count:212
-                45to135deg , Sub-directory or File Count:208
             2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:94
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:46
             5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:62
-                3to50deg , Sub-directory or File Count:54
-                45to135deg , Sub-directory or File Count:62
         gamma , Sub-directory or File Count:10
             100MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:128